On Interacting Higher Spin Bosonic Gauge Fields in BRST-antifield Formalism

 \section{Introduction}

-Higher spin gauge theories have been studied since 1930s from various interests.
-For example, they are expected to reveal characteristic aspects of string theory in the high energy limit.
-String theory may be regarded as a spontaneous symmetry breaking phase of the higher spin gauge theories \cite{Gross}.
-Free higher spin gauge theories are well understood by now.
-There are obstacles to construct consistent interactions.
-One of them is the no-go theorem \cite{no-go}\footnote{ In \cite{KU81}, the properties of bosonic and fermionic particles with spin $j\geq 1$ are examined in the field theory framework. }.
-To avoid it, the number of derivatives contained in interaction vertices should be restricted so that higher spin gauge fields are not included in the asymptotic states.
-For cubic vertices, the allowed number of derivatives are clarified by using a light-cone formulation in \cite{Metsaev lc cubic}\cite{Metsaev lc cubic 2}.
-For bosonic gauge fields, vertices are constructed explicitly by using Noether's procedure in \cite{BBvD85} \cite{MMR Noether}.
+Higher spin gauge theories have been studied since the 1930s from various viewpoints.
+For example, they are expected to reveal characteristic aspects of string theory in the high-energy limit.
+String theory may be regarded as a spontaneous symmetry-breaking phase of higher-spin gauge theories \cite{Gross}.
+Free higher-spin gauge theories are now well understood.
+There are obstacles to constructing consistent interactions, one of which is the no-go theorem \cite{no-go}\footnote{ In \cite{KU81}, the properties of bosonic and fermionic particles with spin $j\geq 1$ are examined in the field theory framework. }.
+To avoid this, the number of derivatives contained in interaction vertices should be restricted so that higher-spin gauge fields are not included in the asymptotic states.
+For cubic vertices, the allowed number of derivatives is clarified by using a light-cone formulation in \cite{Metsaev lc cubic}\cite{Metsaev lc cubic 2}.
+For bosonic gauge fields, vertices are constructed explicitly by using Noether's procedure in \cite{BBvD85}\cite{MMR Noether}.
 In constructing vertices, a generalized curvature tensor \cite{dWitFreedman} is frequently used as a building block.
-It is gauge-invariant and defined as $s$-curl of a totally symmetric spin-$s$ bosonic gauge field.
-It is not easy task to construct a gauge-invariant generalized curvature tensor on a general backgrounds including anti-de Sitter (AdS) spaces.
-In contrast we will employ the Fronsdal tensor \cite{Fronsdal} as a building block, and look for vertices on AdS spaces.
-It is also difficult to construct full interactions including not only a cubic vertex but also higher order vertices.
+It is gauge invariant and defined as the $s$-curl of a totally symmetric spin-$s$ bosonic gauge field.
+It is not an easy task to construct a gauge-invariant generalized curvature tensor on general backgrounds including anti-de Sitter (AdS) spaces.
+In contrast, we will employ the Fronsdal tensor \cite{Fronsdal} as a building block, and look for vertices on AdS spaces.
+It is also difficult to construct full interactions including not only cubic but also higher-order vertices.
 We usually construct an interacting theory as a small deformation of the free theory including a few lower orders in the deformation parameter $g$.
 It may not be consistent to construct vertices beyond the cubic order.
 Even if we could construct interactions to any order, the full interacting action may not be written in a closed form.